 - Incorporate keywords: There are many free keyword tools available, and you can even type in a search term and look at Google’s “Searches related to search” suggestions at the bottom of the search engine results page.
 Integrating these terms into your content can help Google better understand what you’re offering.

 - Use headings: Whenever possible, use H2 and H3 headers to break up your content.
 This will make it more readable and also give you a chance to include keywords in your headers where they can have a greater impact.
+You can check all the headlines on the website with the SEO Checker by Sitechecker.

 - Always stay user-friendly: It’s easy to get lost in the weeds with SEO.
 However, as you incorporate things like links and keywords into your content, make sure that the content itself still remains of the highest quality for your readers.
 Always prioritize the readers first and the search engines second.
 This isn’t just a nice idea, it can also boost things like your site’s dwell time, backlinks, and overall traffic, all of which help your SEO.